muteldar/MBServerGUI/README.md

 ##Running from source

-C# based application using the following from NuGet
+C# WPF based application using the following from NuGet
 - [SQL Lite](http://www.nuget.org/packages/system.data.sqlite)

 You will also need a local copy of the dedicated server files from TaleWorlds